CopernicaMarketingSoftware/AMQP-CPP/README.md

 The ConnectionHandler class has a method onData() that is called by the library every time that it wants to send out data.
 We've explained that it is up to you to implement that method.
-Inside your ConnectionHandler::data() method, you probably make a call to the "send()" or "write()" system call to send out the data to the RabbitMQ server.
+Inside your ConnectionHandler::data() method, you can for example call the "send()" or "write()" system call to send out the data to the RabbitMQ server.
 But what about data in the other direction?
 How does the library receive data back from RabbitMQ?

-In this raw setup, the AMQP-CPP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
+In this raw setup, the AMQP-CPP library does not do any IO by itself and it is therefore also not possible for the library to receive data from a socket.
 It is again up to you to do this.
 If, for example, you notice in your event loop that the socket that is connected with the RabbitMQ server becomes readable, you should read out that socket (for example by using the recv() system